Neil N. Hadaegh, DDS

 Traditional Bridges

-Traditional bridges, or Fixed Bridges, involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic, or false tooth, in between.
-These are the most common type of bridges.
-Dr. Hadaegh uses both porcelain and ceramic, which he fuses to the metal foundation.
+Traditional bridges, or fixed bridges, involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic, or false tooth, in between.
+These are the most common types of bridges.
+Dr. Hadaegh uses only porcelain.

 Maryland Bridges

-Maryland bonded bridges (also called a resin-bonded bridge or a Maryland bridge) are used primarily on front teeth.
-This is usually the most economical choice when the abutment teeth are health and have no large fillings.
-Bridges are designed of porcelain and the gums are supported by a metal framework.
+Maryland bonded bridges (also called a resin-bonded bridge or Maryland bridge) are used primarily on front teeth.
+This is usually the most economical choice when the abutment teeth are healthy and have no large fillings.
+Bridges are designed of porcelain, and the gums are supported by a metal framework.
 Essentially, metal “wings” are bonded to your existing teeth on each side of the bridge.

 Cantilever Bridges